conceptadev/rockets/packages/nestjs-authentication/README.md

 //...
 ```

-This setup configures the `AuthenticationModule` with global settings and integrates the `JwtModule` for JWT-based authentication.
+This setup configures the `AuthenticationModule` with global
+settings and integrates the `JwtModule` for JWT-based authentication.

 ### 2. How to Configure AuthenticationModule Settings

-The `AuthenticationModule` provides several configurable settings to customize its behavior.
-Each setting can be defined in the module configuration and will create default services to be used in other modules.
+The `AuthenticationModule` provides several configurable settings to
+customize its behavior.
+Each setting can be defined in the module
+configuration and will create default services to be used in other modules.

 #### Settings Example

 Here is an example of how to configure each property of the settings:

-##### 1. enableGuards: Enables or disables guards globally.
+##### 1. enableGuards: Enables or disables guards globally

 ```ts
 //...